 Software developed in Jason Lewis's group at Concordia University in Montreal.
 It is graphics software developed by and for artists, and permits experimentation on letter shapes.
 One of its chief developers is Bruno Nadeau.
 Examples have been created by Tania Alvarez and Anna Oguienko, among others.
 [Google] [More] ⦿

 Montreal-based designer who obtained an MA in typeface design from the University of Reading.
 She is working on the text family Gabrielle since her student days at Reading.
 Co-moderator of LeTypographe.com.
 Professor at Concordia University in Montreal.
+Speaker at various meetings such as at ATypI 2014 in Barcelona and ATypI 2017 Montreal.
 [Google] [More] ⦿

 Winter-Hébert is a boutique design studio comprised of a husband and wife team, Nathaniel and Lana Winter-Hébert.
 They are located in Lac Simon, Québec.
-In 2012, they created Simon Sans (Ten Dollar Fonts).
+In 2012, they created Simon Sans (Ten Dollar Fonts and The Designers Foundry).

 Graphic designer in Montreal who is known both as Olivier Mercier-Chan Kane and Oliver Chank.
 His sans typeface Nicole (2012, Coppers ∧ Brasses) is a sans-serif typeface inspired by the humanist FF Meta.
 Behance link.
 [Google] [More] ⦿